-This post is the third post in the series 'Fiddler – the tool that gives you superpowers!'
+This post is the second post in the series 'Fiddler – the tool that gives you superpowers!'

 Part 1: X-Ray vision

 This time it's the superpower of Invisibility!
 Wow I hear you say!

 Fiddler is a web debugger that sits between you and the server and so is in the unique position of being able to listen for requests for a specific file and rather than returning the version on the server return a version from your local disk instead.
 This is called and 'AutoResponder' and sounds like a super-hero it's self – or perhaps a transformer (robots in disguise).